temporalio/cli/docs/workflow/cancel.md

 ---

+The `temporal workflow cancel` command cancels a [Workflow Execution](/concepts/what-is-a-workflow-execution).

-    Canceling a running Workflow Execution records a [`WorkflowExecutionCancelRequested` event](https://docs.temporal.io/references/events/#workflowexecutioncanceled) in the [Event History](https://docs.temporal.io/workflows/#event-history).
+Canceling a running Workflow Execution records a [`WorkflowExecutionCancelRequested` event]() in the [Event History]().

-    After cancellation, the Workflow Execution can perform cleanup work,and a new [Command](https://docs.temporal.io/workflows/#command) task will be scheduled.
+A new [Command]() Task will be scheduled, and the Workflow Execution performs cleanup work.

+Use the options listed below to change the behavior of this command.
+Make sure to write the command as follows:
+`temporal workflow cancel [command options] [arguments]`

+## OPTIONS

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.